Skip to content

 }

-};But there is an ironclad rule: removing the const qualifier from a truly const object and modifying it is undefined behavior (UB). const_cast should only be used to remove "accidentally added" const qualifiers (such as when passed via a const reference, but the underlying object itself is not const), not to bypass the compiler's protection of true constants.
+However, there is one ironclad rule: removing the const qualification from a truly const object and modifying it results in undefined behavior (UB).
+We should use const_cast only to remove "accidental" const qualification (for example, when an object is passed via a const reference but the underlying object itself is not const), not to bypass the compiler's protection of actual constants.

 const int const_value = 100;